Steven2493/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A merge conflict is when you try to merge a branch you made into the master branch and something goes wrong like when you adde a file name with another file on the master with the same name.
-Or if the file you were trying to add no longer exist the branch.
+Or if the file you were trying to add no longer exist the branch